martinez099/healthcheck/README.md

 # healthcheck
 This is a command-line tool to check the health of a Redis Enterprise cluster.
-It does read-only operations via SSH and the Redis Enterprise REST-API.
+- It does read-only operations via SSH and the Redis Enterprise REST-API.
+- You can run single checks or whole check suites.
+- Check suites may or may not have parameter maps.

 ## Prerequisites